MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 > [!NOTE]
 > Information in this article relates to the upgraded Viva Connections app that is in preview and includes *both the mobile and desktop* experiences.
 > Viva Connections desktop was released in March 2021 and requires the use of PowerShell to set up.
 Viva Connections desktop provides a *desktop-only* experience, allowing you to combine the power of your SharePoint intranet with the chat and collaboration capabilities of Microsoft Teams.
-[Learn more about Viva Connections desktop](/SharePoint/viva-connections).
+[Install Viva Connections today](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/install-viva-connections-today/ba-p/2245410).
 <br>

 **Key capabilities of the desktop experience for Viva Connections:**